 Action Timeframe Partners Resources 1.9.
-Planning for Additional Multi-use Indoor Facilities: Plan towards provision of three additional multi-use indoor sport facilities for when the Tamworth region population reaches 80,000 - 90,000.
-Key Considerations: Longer TRCClubs/User GroupsSSOs Low Facilities to cater for sport such as Basketball, Netball, Futsal, Volleyball, Badminton and Roller Sports, as well as other sports with demand which may emerge in the Tamworth region (e.g. indoor hockey, squash, fast fives netball, 3 x 3 basketball).
-Identified requirement for a total of 10 multi-use indoor courts to cater for demand when population reaches 80,000 - 90,000.
-Need for access to support facilities (e.g. clubrooms, changerooms, spectator facilities).
-Co-location of multiple sports to achieve efficiencies in land use, provision of support facilities, maintenance and operations.
-Provision of facilities for multiple sports with a 'home' atmosphere.
-Provision of adaptable courts/areas to allow for flexible use and responsiveness to future demand/participation trends.
+Planning for Additional Multi-use Indoor Facilities: Plan towards provision of three additional multi-use indoor sport facilities for when the Tamworth region population reaches 90,000-100,000.
+Key considerations: Longer TRCClubs/User GroupsSSOs Low facilities to cater for sports such as basketball, netball, futsal, volleyball, badminton, and roller sports, as well as other sports as demand emerges in the Tamworth region (e.g. indoor hockey, squash, fast fives netball, 3 x 3 basketball). identified requirement for a total of 10 multi-use indoor courts to cater for demand when population reaches 90,000-100,000. need for access to support facilities (e.g. clubrooms, changerooms, spectator facilities). co-location of multiple sports to achieve efficiencies in land use, provision of support facilities, maintenance, and operations. provision of facilities for multiple sports with a 'home' atmosphere. provision of adaptable courts/areas to allow for flexible use and responsiveness to future demand/participation trends.